 2. Defined Contribution Plans

-You may structure the defined contribution plan where the municipality will contribute a specific amount per employee each year, such as five cents for each hour worked.
+You may structure the defined contribution plan as a money purchase pension plan, in which case you'll promise to contribute a specific amount per employee each year, such as five cents for each hour worked.
 Or you may structure it as a profit sharing plan in which you have the discretion to decide each year how much to contribute, with your contributions allocated to the employees' accounts in a specified way usually in proportion to their pay.
 In either case, the size of the pension checks an employee receives each month after retirement will vary according to the interest rate paid on the employee's pension account and other economic factors.

 3. 401(k) Plans